xriss/arss/README.md

 confirm requester before merging all the feeds with your own as this would be hard to undo.
-Visiting this link while not connected to a github gist will just be a seamless reading experience with local caching and of course you can add feeds by modifying the OPML file.
+Visiting this link while not connected to a github gist will just be a seamless reading experience with local caching and of course you can add feeds by modifying the OPML file. ( an easy way to disconnect from github so you can preview an OPML is to open a link in incognito mode )

 	https://xriss.github.io/arss/?opml=https://images.ruk.ca/opml/peter_rukavina_blogroll.opml